k0nserv/luft/README.md

 | < 150            | ✅     |
 | >= 150 and <= 300| ⚠️     |
 | > 300            | ⛔️     |

+## Known Issues

++ Having the same file open in the assistant editor will not correctly reflect changes made in the active editor

 ## License